Jozy Altidore: Personal life

 In 2007, Altidore was a candidate for ESPN's Next Award and is one of the stars featured in Adidas' "Impossible is Nothing" advertisements.
 Altidore is featured on the cover of the North American version of FIFA 08 by EA Sports, alongside Ronaldinho and Guillermo Ochoa.

 Following the 2010 Haiti earthquake, Altidore joined the relief effort by asking people to donate to Yéle Haiti.
 He appeared on CNN to discuss his family members still living in Haiti and to encourage people to give money.

 In honor of the 26 victims of the Sandy Hook Elementary School shooting a week earlier, Altidore wrote their names on the boots he wore in the game against FC Twente on December 21, 2012.

 In April 2019, he proposed to his girlfriend, American tennis player and Grand Slam champion, Sloane Stephens.
 They wed on January 1, 2022.

 Altidore is part of a consortium that included Tracy McGrady, Vince Carter and a coalition of private equity funds and executives who purchased a 20% stake in the Buffalo Bills of the National Football League in December 2024.
 A longtime American football fan, Altidore described the joining of the Bills ownership as a "dream come true."

+Altidore is also an investor in USL Championship soccer club OKC Energy.